 While vacation, sick days and holidays are usually addressed when an employee starts a job, an employee handbook that clearly outlines policies is essential for any business.
-Tips on creating one are available from the Small Business Administration.
+Tips on creating one are available from SCORE.

 The laws governing employee time off have been evolving since the beginning of modern labor.
 The more aware you are about what is required as an employer, the better equipped and transparent you can be with your employees.